Welcome to "The Pipeline" — a new weekly column from HubSpot, featuring actionable advice and insight from real sales

 Prospects often perceive a sales rep's friendliness as familiarity, and this can confuse them.
 Have they met you before?
 Do they know you from somewhere?
 They'll likely spend the first minute of your conversation wondering if and how you know each other.
-But when it becomes evident that this is a sales call and the rep is in fact a stranger, they feel tricked, and become angry.
+But when it becomes evident that this is a sales call and the rep is in fact a stranger, they can feel tricked and become angry.

-Take the guesswork out of your intention by stating up front, "We've not met before," or "I don't know you."
-This sets the prospect's expectations and ensures they don't feel the rep is bamboozling them.
-In the long run, being straightforward and honest is always better than relying on cheap tricks to perk buyer interest.
+Take the guesswork out of your intention by stating up front, "We haven't met before," or "I don't know you."
+This sets the prospect's expectations and ensures they don't feel like you might be bamboozling them.
+In the long run, being straightforward and honest is always better than relying on cheap tricks to generate buyer interest.